iem-projects/pd-acre/docu/acre_title.rst

 "development version" means in this context:
-    Structure and namespaces of this library will change if necessary, ignoring backwards compatibility unless Version "1.x"  is reached.
+    Structure and namespaces of this library will change if necessary, ignoring backwards compatibility unless Version "1.x"  of the library and/or module is reached.
-    Until the "stable" version 1.0 is reached, modules already used  and tested in various projects will be added, so this lib can grow in next month often.
+    Modules already used and tested in various previous projects will be added, so this lib may grow.

+Already integrated modules:
+   acre ds mxr

+Pending modules:
+   midi an fx np lg ca gen rep vi

+more on these names in ./acre_intro.rst

 ..
 [AA] Atelier Algorythmics http://algo.mur.at/